clean-code-craft-tcq-4/assignments/extend-refactor.md

 ### Extension 2: Support a language in addition to English

 Our market has expanded to German-speaking countries!
-Switch the language of the printed messages based on a global variable.
+Switch the language of the printed user-messages based on a global variable.

 Use [Google translate](https://translate.google.com/?sl=en&tl=de&op=translate)
 if you aren't familiar with German.